Dr Rajendra Chitnis

 Research

 My research to date has focused mainly on Czech literature from the late nineteenth century to the present, and Slovak and Russian fiction from the late Socialist period to the present.
-I have written monographs on the ways in which Czech, Russian and Slovak fiction changed during and after the fall of Communism and on the leading Czech Avant-garde novelist and playwright, Vladislav Vančura, studies on topics including post-war Czech writing about the Czechoslovak-German borderlands and the countryside in contemporary Czech fiction, and articles devoted to individual writers including Ladislav Fuks, Peter Pišťanek, Václav Prokůpek and Alena Vostrá.
-I am currently writing a monograph on Czech rural conservative writing between the world wars.
+I have written books on the ways in which Czech, Russian and Slovak fiction changed during and after the fall of Communism and on the leading Czech Avant-garde novelist and playwright, Vladislav Vančura, studies on topics including post-war Czech writing about the Czechoslovak-German borderlands and the countryside in contemporary Czech fiction, and articles devoted to individual writers including Ladislav Fuks, Peter Pišťanek, Václav Prokůpek and Alena Vostrá.
+I am currently completing a monograph on modernity and the countryside in Czech literature from the 1890s to the 1960s.

 Teaching

-Czech and Slovak literature from the nineteenth century to the present; medieval and early modern Czech literature; translation from Czech and Slovak.
+Czech and Slovak literature from the nineteenth century to the present; medieval and early modern Czech literature; late Soviet and early post-Soviet Russian literature; translation from Czech and Slovak.

-I welcome research student enquiries on any topic relating to Czech and /or Slovak literature in a broad range of cultural, historical, socio-political and comparative contexts.
-I have supervised doctoral projects on the portrayal of medicine in inter-war Czech and Russian literature and cinema and the role of Penguin Books in the translation of Russian classics, and masters research projects on the idea of Central Europe, Nikolai Gogol and Mikhail Bulgakov and Viktor Pelevin and posthumanism.
+I welcome research student enquiries on any topic relating to Czech and/or Slovak literature in a broad range of cultural, historical, socio-political and comparative contexts.
+I have supervised doctoral projects on Central European women's writing since 1989, the portrayal of medicine in inter-war Czech and Russian literature and cinema, the role of Penguin Books in the translation of Russian classics, and BBC Czech-language broadcasting during the Second World War, and masters research projects on the idea of Central Europe, Nikolai Gogol and Mikhail Bulgakov, and Viktor Pelevin and posthumanism.

 Publications